 Students may pursue independent studies to investigate a topic or subject area of particular interest to the student.
-Students who most benefit from independent studies are mature, self-disciplined, and highly motivated.
+Students who elect to register for an independent study must be self-disciplined and highly motivated.
 Students must have specific objectives clearly defined for their independent study and work with a chosen faculty member, who will serve as a consultant and evaluator.
 Independent studies are only available to students in good academic standing who have a 3.0 cumulative grade point average.
 Students will receive a letter grade for the course.